JiazhaoLi/Assignement/EECS595/Assignment2/README.md

-#EECS595 NLP Assignment 2
+# Assignment 2

-Implement a Nerual Network to do Language Classification.
+Implement a Nerual Network without framework to do Language Classification.